 So what’s the answer?
 Treat yourself to some super easy-going houseplants, of course!
 Houseplants that are really easy to care for don’t need to be boring either.
 There are loads of funky houseplants out there to choose from, but knowing which is right for you can be tricky, especially when you’re not quite sure what it is you’re doing.

-So, we’ve put together a list of our favourite houseplants with “superpowers” that we think are perfect for beginners.
+So, we’ve put together a list of our favourite houseplants for beginners… they all have “superpowers”!
 All of the plants we’ve chosen are low-maintenance, stylish and above all, they’ll totally dazzle you with their brilliance, too!

 Possibly one of the easiest houseplants to take care of, no list is complete without the Snake Plant – or Mother-in-Laws Tongue depending on where you’re from.
 Native to tropical West Africa, the Snake Plant is hardy and and low-maintenance and as one of only a few plants that processes carbon dioxide using the crassulacean acid metabolism process, it can go long periods of time without water, so only needs to be watered every month or so… perfect for anyone that spends a lot of time away from home.
 It’s also happy to live in low light conditions, meaning you don’t have to worry about where you put it.